roryeiffe/Garbage-Collection-Guided-Coding-Example/README.md

 ## The Object Class Example

 ### 1. Create an entity with at least 2 fields and override the methods that are inherited from the object class:
+- Some IDE's have an option to auto-generate these methods but we can also type out the methods manually
+- Either way, make sure to explain what is happening in the methods:

 #### Movie.java (Constructors, getters, setters removed for brevity)
 ```java